Where does your waste and recycling go?

 First, Disc screens are used to sort materials of different sizes.
 An Over band magnet then separates steel cans while eddy current segregates aluminium items.
 Laser and air jets are able to capture different types of plastics and finally each separate material is baled, ready to be made into new items saving energy and natural resources.

-Use the links on the Recycle now Facts and Figures page to see how paper, glass bottles and jars, aluminium cans and plastic bottles are recycled.
+Use the links on the Recycle now page to see how paper, glass and plastics are recycled.

 Where does your household food waste go?